Skip to content

 5. Is policy steering traffic as expected?

-Build a paper lab with two branches and two transports.
-Assign voice to MPLS when loss is low, bulk data to Internet, and guest traffic to a separate VPN.
-Now create three failure cases: MPLS down, Internet high loss, and controller unreachable after the edge has already learned routes.
+Draw two branches with two transports.
+Assign voice to MPLS, bulk data to Internet, and guest traffic to a separate VPN.

-SD-WAN does not automatically mean cheaper, faster, or more secure.
-It gives you tools.
-The design still decides whether those tools produce a better network.
+• SD-WAN does not guarantee cheaper, faster, or more secure.
+The design decides the result.